canonical/launchpad-manual/docs/user/explanation/index.rst

 Community and collaboration
 ---------------------------
 You can contact other contributors on Launchpad, but also manage who can see your contact information.
-There are also defined policies around privacy, confidentiality, and the disclosure of personal and project information.
+There are defined policies around privacy, confidentiality, and the disclosure of personal and project information.

 - :ref:`Contacting others and managing your contact information <collaborating-with-other-launchpad-users>`